vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/15_uttarakRtyAdhikAraH.md

 <details><summary>English</summary>

 Owing to the knowledge of his own unfitness from time immemorial
 and the loss of the Lord's service which resulted from it,
+which may cause excessive disgust,
 </details>

 <details><summary>Español</summary>

 Debido al conocimiento de su propia incapacidad desde el tiempo inmemorial
-y la pérdida del servicio del Señor que resultó de él,
+y la pérdida del servicio del Señor que resultó de él, que puede causar asco excesivo,
 </details>

 <details><summary>मूलम्</summary>